-Table showing Pin function and connector position
+STM32407VET6 Pin function and connector positions

 The capabilities and allocation of each pin are detailed in this table.
 MMBasic can address the pins via their pin number or connector name.
 This manual will only use the connector name but the first two columns of the table below show their correlation.